What is ‘Net Zero’ for a Digital Business?

 Often, the best we can do to estimate these emissions is guess based on existing published information.
 By “rounding up” estimates, we can hope that carbon offsets and renewable energy credits (RECs) purchased more than cover our footprint.

-Plus, you also need to be sure the offsets and RECs you choose effectively reduce emissions and support the rapid proliferation of renewable energy.
+However, offset-based solutions face many challenges, not the least of which is significant greenwashing.
+You also need to be sure the offsets and RECs you choose effectively reduce emissions and support the rapid proliferation of renewable energy.

 COVID and Carbon Emissions

-In March 2020, like many businesses, the global COVID-19 pandemic forced our team to work from home.
+In March 2020, like many businesses, the global COVID-19 pandemic forced our team to work remotely.
 Because of this, we were able to drastically reduce annual office energy use.
 Once we became a virtual company, we also adjusted the components above to compensate for reduced commuting, business travel, and home offices.

 Scope 3 Emissions: It’s Complicated